1. University of Southern California

 There is more than meets the eye when it comes to being a tax collector.
 For example, did you know that they make an average of $16.14 an hour?
 That's $33,569 a year!
 Between 2018 and 2028, the career is expected to grow -2% and produce -1,400 job opportunities across the U.S.

 There are certain skills that many tax collectors have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
 We discovered that a lot of resumes listed analytical skills, interpersonal skills and organizational skills.

 If you're interested in becoming a tax collector, one of the first things to consider is how much education you need.
-We've determined that 33.5% of tax collectors have a bachelor's degree.
-In terms of higher education levels, we found that 8.4% of tax collectors have master's degrees.
+We've determined that 43.9% of tax collectors have a bachelor's degree.
+In terms of higher education levels, we found that 5.3% of tax collectors have master's degrees.
 Even though some tax collectors have a college degree, it's possible to become one with only a high school degree or GED.

 As you move along in your career, you may start taking on more responsibilities or notice that you've taken on a leadership role.
 Using our career map, a tax collector can determine their career goals through the career progression.
 For example, they could start out with a role such as clerk, progress to a title such as teacher and then eventually end up with the title controller.

 There are several types of tax collector, including:

 Now, we know what you're thinking.
 Collector is a fun job because you just get to collect things all day.
 But instead of things, you'll probably be collecting debt that people owe for bills.
 So sometimes this won't be a fun job.